 Knowing about facts and enabling young people to explore differing viewpoints is not the same as promoting behaviour and is not incompatible with our school's promotion of Catholic teaching.
 We will ensure that pupils have access to the learning they need to stay safe, healthy and understand their rights as individuals.

 RESPONSIBILITY FOR TEACHING THE PROGRAMME

-Responsibility for the specific relationships and sex education programme lays with:
+Responsibility for the specific relationships, health and sex education programme lays with The Head Teacher and The RSHE co-ordinator.